wdrammeh/utg-student-dashboard/README.md

 - Real time performance analysis, and recommendation system
 - And much more...

-## System Requirements
-- Firefox Web Browser

-## "A journey of thousand miles begins with a single step"
+### "A journey of thousand miles begins with a single step"
 Dashboard is an ambitious project, and this is only the beginning.
 Also, we wish to integrate the following features in a future release: